mapbender/mapbender-documentation/en/installation/migration.rst

         login_path: /user/login
         csrf_token_generator: security.csrf.token_manager

 * For productive environments, it is important to install an SSL certificate.
-After that, set the ``parameters.cookie_secure`` variable in your ``parameters.yaml`` to ``true``.
+After that, set the ``parameters.cookie_secure`` variable in your *parameters.yaml* to ``true``.
 This ensures that the Login cookie is only transmitted over secure connections.

 Migration to Mapbender 3.3
 **************************

-* Make sure you have PHP >= 7.4 or PHP 8.x
+* Make sure you have PHP >= 7.4 or PHP 8.x.
 * Provide a backup of your database.
-* Update your database schema to 3.3 with bin/console doctrine:schema:update --force
+* Update your database schema to 3.3 with ``bin/console doctrine:schema:update --force``.
-* doctrine.yaml: Please note that in the doctrine connection configuration variables must be set with quotes, for example '%database_driver%'
+* *doctrine.yaml*: Please note that in the doctrine connection configuration variables must be set with quotes, for example '%database_driver%'
 * CAUTION: Please note that the eye at application is used from (3.2.x) onwards to make the application available for the anonymous user (public access).
-Before 3.2.x, the eye/checkbox at security was used to publish an application.
+Before 3.2.x, the eye/checkbox at **Security** was used to publish an application.

 To update from 3.2.x to 3.3.x should be quite easy.

 .. note::

     If you update from a version < 3.2, you have to follow the steps described at the `Migration to Mapbender 3.2 <#Migration to Mapbender 3.2>`_ section below.

 Migration to Mapbender 3.2
 **************************